 Don’t Kill Your Television Just Yet: Broadcast Viewership Decreases, Television Use Increases

 Broadcast television is no longer the most household’s primary source of information or entertainment.
 The internet – with its Google search, its YouTube, and its Netflix – has taken over the information and “trash television” superhighways.
 The television is, however, far from a superfluous device.
-A Pivotal Research Group study found that, despite watching less broadcast television, adults 18 to 49 actually used their televisions +1% more often this July .
+A Pivotal Research Group study found that, despite watching less broadcast television, with adults 18 to 49, television use increases +1% more often this July .

 Smart television sets are almost entirely responsible for this month’s modest increase in television use among adults 18 to 49.
 Indeed, the use of internet connected TV devices like Roku,